MEDIA GUIDES / Live Streaming Video

 If a video stream is slow, it’s often because of inefficient encoding, poor format selection, or not offering ABR.
 These technical factors impact how quickly a video can be processed and delivered, making them crucial considerations for developers.

-What Makes Your Video Stream Slowly
+What Makes Your Video Stream Slowly and How to Solve it

 When a video takes too long to load or constantly buffers, it’s easy to assume the issue is with the internet connection.
 However, for developers, why streaming video is so slow goes much deeper.
 Factors like network stability, video quality, and hardware limitations all influence playback speed.